Reference Post: The Principle Of The Opposite

 This is an excellent very intuitive question.

-The graph also shows that nonfinancial companies in Europe, the Middle East, & Africa are holding on to cash which was another part of the referenced post.
+The graphic below shows that nonfinancial companies in Europe, the Middle East, & Africa are holding on to cash which was another part of the referenced post.

-Although the U.S. savings rate has not increased as much as the other countries shown on the above graph have, the following graphs show that student loan debt is the only type of debt that has significantly increased in the U.S in the last several years.
+Although the U.S. savings rate has not increased as much as the other countries shown on the above graphic has, the following graphics show that student loan debt is the only type of debt that has significantly increased in the U.S in the last several years - surpassing auto loans & credit card debt as indicated.
 Although students have a tremendous burden in paying off their student loans they will not worry about retirement savings for many years & accordingly are not the people the post was referring to.
-Click on graphs to enlarge.
+Click on graphics to enlarge.

 No comments: